Diamondbacks vs. Reds Player Props Betting Odds

 India Stats

-- India will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .350 with two doubles, a home run and two RBI.
+- India hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .429 with two doubles, a home run, a walk and two RBI.

 India Recent Games